alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 $CTA

+Military or dual use items can be raw materials, components or finished systems.

 The consolidated control lists include:

 - weapons
-- any goods, technology or services used for military purposes (like cryptographic technology or training materials for a weapons system)
+- goods, technology or services or components designed or modified for military use (for example Unmanned Aerial Vehicles, aircrew life support equipment, imaging equipment, cryptographic technology, self contained diving and underwater swimming apparatus or training materials for a weapons system)
-- civilian goods, technology, documents or diagrams that can also be used for military purposes (dual use)
+- ‘dual use’ items - goods, technology, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example chemical agents, telecommunications, lasers or machine tools)
 - the transfer of knowledge and skills that could be used for military purposes

-Dual use items can be raw materials, components or finished systems.

 $CTA